 Becoming disabled at any age is a traumatic event, requiring a great deal of patience and adjustment.
 Trying to apply for government benefits while disabled can become a bureaucratic nightmare.
 Even if you have been generally informed about what steps you should take, the complexity of the process may be intimidating.
 From the initial application to the appeal process, navigating the ever-changing Social Security laws and regulations can be daunting and overwhelming.
 Having someone on your side who specializes in disability laws and practices can make all the difference for a disability case.
 Disability Law Group, an esteemed disability law firm, is eager to help.
 We pride ourselves on being as knowledgeable as we are compassionate.
-We are always accessible when you come to us in need, and your original consultation is completely free.
+Our disability attorney is always accessible when you come to us in need, and your original consultation is completely free.

 A Short History of Disability Insurance in the United States